-In English, the letters at the end of a word are almost always pronounced (except for ‘e’).
+In English, the letters at the end of a word are almost always pronounced (except for "e").
 This makes it extra-tempting to do the same in French.
 Resist!
-There are of course exceptions to this rule: the most common is in the case where next word starts with a vowel, or if the word ends with c, f or l – although there are exceptions to that too!.
-In the box below are some examples of French words which do and don’t need the last letter pronounced.
+There are of course exceptions to this rule: the most common is in the case where next word starts with a vowel, or if the word ends with c, f or l (although there are exceptions to that too!)
+Below are some examples of French words which do and don’t need the last letter pronounced.

 - Examples of French words where the last letter is silent: faux, port, sirop, rivet

 - Examples where the last letter is pronounced: mal, boeuf, lac

 An example of both… "bon appetit" is a great example.
 The "n" in "bon" IS pronounced (because it is followed by a word beginning with a vowel).
 The last "t" in "appetit" should NOT be pronounced.

 2. Keep an even emphasis on all syllables of each word

 In French pronunciation, syllable emphasis is very slight and syllables tend to be treated very evenly within a word compared to English.
 It is a very common mistake for native English speakers to stress a syllable strongly in French.
 In particular, many English speakers will pronounce French words with an extra emphasis on the last syllable of that word.
 Please don't do it! - it sounds cringy to a French speaker!

 Imagine if you heard someone speaking English with all kinds of weird placement of their emphasis.
 It would immediately label the speaker as a foreigner.
 While appearing as a foreigner isn't necessarily a disaster, you'll want to look like you've taken the effort to learn their language.
 And it's so easy to do when you keep the emphasis evenly spread!